 - do not disturb plants, animals or any part of the environment

 - stay on trails that are clearly designated for use

 Interpretive Trail Marker System

 The department has developed an interpretive trail marker system to help you identify more details about the park.
 Markers indicating specific points of interest are placed throughout the park.
 An accompanying Interpretive Trail Map is available by clicking here.
 We hope you will enjoy the park and it's various wildlife and plants.
 For more information on the park, please call the Parks and Recreation Department Administrative Office at 972-941-7250.

-Arbor Hills Nature Preserve is a natural respite with three distinct ecoregions:
+Arbor Hills is a natural respite with three distinct ecoregions:

 1. Blackland Prairie - Appearing from Beneath